Graduate Programs

 Discuss the issue first with the program director; the right of appeal is available to all students if the appeal is presented in writing within three weeks of the incident, to the following people in the following order:

-1. the program director
+1. The program director

-2. a committee composed of the dean of the school, the director/chair of the program, and representatives of the program
+2. A committee composed of the dean of the school, the director/chair of the program, and representatives of the program

-3. the Educational Review Board
+3. The Educational Review Board

 Class Attendance